SPOTY 2016: Leeds sporting heroes in the spotlight

 While his gold medal win in the Rio 2016 games made him a strong contender, it was the moment when he helped his stricken brother Jonny over the finish line at a World Series event in Mexico which saw his popularity soar.

-Also flying the flag for Leeds on the 16-strong shortlist were Rio gold medallists Nicola Adams and Kadeena Cox.
+Also flying the flag for Leeds are fellow Rio gold medallists Nicola Adams and Kadeena Cox.

 Adams became the first, and only, female boxer to win back-to-back Olympic gold and won her first world championships title to complete a grand slam of medals.